Before You Begin

 Before you restore a VM from a backup, consider the following:

 - You can restore a VM from a backup that has at least one successfully created restore point.

-- If you restore a VM to its original location and the original VM is still running, Veeam Backup & Replication will power off the original VM and delete it before the restore.
+- If you restore a VM to its original location and the original VM is still running, Veeam Backup & Replication powers off the original VM and deletes it before the restore.

 - If you want to scan VM data for viruses, check the secure restore requirements and limitations.